grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Herschel."
 Corrected Hemi.

 "'Herschel.'"
 Percy repeated.
-"Do you think that little fella will be able to find Shakes in this fog?"
+"Do you think that little fella will be able to find Shakes in this fuckin' fog?"

 "He has a better chance in this fog than he would have if we had sent him up into that storm.
 Though the truth is I am fairly skeptical about Shakes' claims that Herschel can find a boat on the surface of the ocean.
-My understanding of homing pigeons is that they know instinctively how to fly home --- I'm not sure that works if 'home' is a moving target."
+My understanding of homing pigeons is that they know instinctively how to fly home --- I am not sure that works if 'home' is a moving target."

 "Shakes said the pigeon had special training."